bottlesdevs/components/README.md

 ### Guidelines
 The sources of the components must be public and searchable and must not infringe any copyright.
 Also, each archive must contain the compiled version and not the source code.

+### Testing repository
+There is also a testing repository to test components before publishing them to the main repository.
+To do so you need to add the new component to the `testing.yml` file (opening a Pull request) and run bottles with the environment variable `TESTING_REPOS = 1` to test.

 ## Currently offered runners
 We offer several runners in Bottles: